How to Coach Soccer: 7 Tips for Coaching Youth Sports

 Focus on Individual Development, not Team Development

-For youth players the most important thing to focus on is player development.
-Although winning games and trophies are some what important in the lower levels, it is much more important for youth players to develop properly to get ready for the adult game, instead of focusing on winning all the time.
+For youth players, the most important focus is player development.
+Although winning games and trophies are somewhat important at the lower levels, it is much more important for youth players to develop properly to prepare for the adult game, rather than focusing solely on winning.

 Ask Questions

 The next most important thing for being a great youth soccer coach is to ask a lot of questions.
-If you really want to get to know your young soccer players you have to ask questions and let them talk.
+If you really want to get to know the young soccer players, you have to ask questions and let them talk.

-Avoid over coaching and over talking by choosing effective coaching strategies such as summarizing only the key points, letting kids learn through play, and of course letting the kids talk and express themselves.
-The more you get to know your players off the field, the more comfortable they will be with you and the more you will be able to get our of them.
+Avoid overcoaching and over-talking by choosing effective coaching strategies such as summarizing only the key points, letting kids learn through play, and, of course, letting kids talk and express themselves.
+The more you get to know your players off the field, the more comfortable they will be with you and the more you will be able to get out of them.

 Encourage Good Sportsmanship

-One of the most important parts of making better athletes on and off the field is by reinforcing good sportsmanship behavior.
+One of the most important parts of making better athletes on and off the field is reinforcing good sportsmanship.
 Always encourage your athletes to be respectful towards their teammates and opponents.

 Soccer Coaching Equipment Needed